michaelmp/juicy-bits/README.md

 Some notable features:

 (1) Scala + Java.
+Java for performance-intensive code, Scala for experimental code.
 A typical robot definition looks something like this:

 ```scala
 package team133